Series · Terraform Agents · Chapter 7

 • audit — every change Terraform makes, retained for a year for compliance

 The audit store has a year retention because it’s small and you need it years later when “who changed the prod ALB on March 12” comes up.
+The 90-day window on gateway-requests is the one I tune most often — short enough to keep storage under ¥30/mo at 5 GB/day, long enough to do quarter-over-quarter cost trending without a Hive job.

-Step 2: ship logs from ECS
+Step 2: Ship Logs from ECS#

 The Logtail agent is the official Aliyun-side log collector.
 Install it via cloud-init (add to cloud-init.sh from article 4):